 *(Visual (seeing), Auditory (hearing), Kinaesthetic (feelings), Olfactory (smell), Gustatory Taste))

 How we communicate the meaning we have placed on our experiences of our past memories, present realities and our future possibilities to ourselves and others...

 Programming (meaning and thinking)

-NLP (especially what is described as Third Generation NLP) is holistic, person-centred and self solution focussed because the Practitioner coaches the client to explore all their sensory and neurological feedback and this enables them to explore their problems from a bigger perspective, hear more options and feel empowered to search for and find more possibilities as solutions, to achieve their intended well-formed outcomes and often transform their life into a more positive and fulfilling adventure.
-Additionally, becasue all the feedback and options are coming from within, the clients is more likely to achieve their outcomes because they have set them and they have found their own solutions and created their actions to more forward.
-At no point during an NLP session does the practitioner offer their advice, information or suggestions to solve a client's problem becasue thier 'map' of reality is not the same as the client's 'map' of reality and therefore does not have the same subjective resources, meanings, values or understanding of who the client really is and therefore, this would not be ecological or as effective.
+NLP is holistic, person-centred and self solution focused because the Practitioner coaches the client to explore all their sensory and neurological feedback and this enables them to explore their problems from a bigger perspective; hearing more options and feeling empowered to search for and find more possible ways to achieve their intended life outcomes.
+This often transforms their life into a more positive and fulfilling adventure.
+Additionally, because all the feedback and possible options are coming from within themselves, the client is more likely to achieve their goals and life outcomes.

 The 'sensory and neurological feedback' I am referring to is from the client's vision, hearing, feelings (internal and external), taste and smell as well as

 all three neurological minds;

 the gut (instinctive) - we have neurons in all these three areas;